- Have you ever tried to mount an filesystem securely over the world wide internetwork :)

 $ ssh user@remotehost "`cat filename.txt`"

-• Use ssh-keygen to remove host keys from the ~/.ssh/known_hosts file to save some time.
+file to save some time.
 When the remote machine gets new SSH keys you'll get a warning, when you try to log in, that the key has changed.
-Using this is much faster than manually editing the file and counting down to the correct line to delete:
+Using this is much faster than manually editing the file and counting down to the correct line to delete:$ ssh-keygen -R remote-hostname

 $ ssh -f carla@homeserver.com -L 9999:homeserver.com:25 -N